The Hague Academy of International Law: The Curatorium

-Jean-Marc Thouvenin, Doctor of Laws and Associate Professor of Public Law at Paris Nanterre University took office as the Secretary-General of the Academy on 1 January 2017.

-The Administrative Board
+Administrative board

-The Administrative Council is in charge of the financial and material aspects of the academy's operations.
-The Administrative Board has close ties with the Carnegie Foundation, as the Chairman of the Carnegie Foundation, Jan Pieter Hendrik Donner, and Boudeweijn J. van Eenennaam both sit on the Administrative Board of the Academy.
-The Carnegie Foundation is the owner and operator of the Peace Palace, where the Academy is located.
+The administrative council is in charge of the financial and material aspects of the academy's operations.
+The administrative board has close ties with the Carnegie Foundation, as the chairman of the Carnegie Foundation, Jan Pieter Hendrik Donner, and Boudeweijn J. van Eenennaam both sit on the administrative board of the academy.
+The Carnegie Foundation is the owner and operator of the Peace Palace, where the academy is located.

 Programmes

 Summer Courses

 The Summer Courses of the academy are held in July (Public International Law) and August (Private International Law); each session lasts three weeks.
 The academy is not a university: it does not have a permanent teaching staff, but its scientific body, the Curatorium, freely calls upon academics, practitioners, diplomats, and other personalities from all over the world whom it considers qualified to give courses, in English or French (with simultaneous interpretation).
 These courses are given in the form of a series of lectures, on general or special subjects.
 The courses are then published in the Collected Courses of the Academy of International Law, which now run to more than 360 volumes and are among the most important encyclopaedic publications on private and public international law.

 The Summer programme is directed to advanced students and practitioners seeking a deeper understanding of international law, public or private.
 The summer courses are open to candidates who have completed at least four years of studying at university, including subjects of international law, and who can prove to the Curatorium that they possess a sufficient knowledge of the subject; to candidates holding a 3-year law degree at the opening of the session of the academy.
 All candidates must master one of the two working languages (French or English).
 A merit-based scholarship program allows approximately 20% of the students to receive assistance from public and private funding sources.
 Each year, attendees representing between 80 and 100 nationalities participate.